 The MAI is a government program that aims to promote the export of handloom products from India.
 The program was launched in 2018 and will be effective until March 2026.
 The MAI is based on a product-specific approach, with market studies and research to identify potential markets for these products.

-The main activities of the MAI include marketing products internationally, building capacity, supporting statutory compliances, carrying out studies, developing projects, providing portals for foreign trade facilitation, and supporting smaller and traditional industries.
+The main activities of the MAI include marketing products internationally, building capacity, supporting statutory compliance, carrying out studies, developing projects, providing portals for foreign trade facilitation, and supporting smaller and traditional industries.

 Small businesses are important for the handloom industry because they provide a flexible and adaptable production system that is well-suited to the needs of the industry.
 Here’s what the industry needs to grow further:

-Handloom is a sustainable industry and promoting eco-fri practices, such as using organic dyes and yarns, can greatly support them.
+- Promote sustainable practices: Handloom is a sustainable industry, and promoting eco-friendly practices, such as using organic dyes and yarns, can greatly support it.

 By taking these steps, the government and the private sector can help MSMEs in the handloom industry overcome their challenges and continue contributing to the Indian economy.